David0669/hassio-addons/rtl4332mqtt/README.md

 - mqtt_topic
 - protocol (see https://github.com/merbanan/rtl_433 for more details inc protocol IDs)

-3) Copy rtl2mqtt.sh to your hass.io config dir in a subdir called rtl4332mqtt.
+3) If needed copy rtl2mqtt.sh to your hass.io config dir in a subdir called rtl4332mqtt. i.e.
-i.e.
 .../config/rtl4332mqtt/rtl2mqtt.sh
 This allows you to edit the start script if you need to make any changes